csound-plugins/csound-plugins/src/semsys/README.md

 - `semsttsubmitlive` now accumulates a-rate audio into usable speech windows instead of blindly cutting fixed-size chunks; it waits for enough speech and a trailing silence boundary, with debug diagnostics via `SEMSYS_STT_DEBUG=1`.
+- The offline STT opcodes (`semsttsubmitfile`, `semsttsubmitarray`, `semsttsubmitft`) auto-segment audio longer than the model window (~30 s) into ≤30 s chunks, snapping each cut to the quietest point near the boundary, and join the per-chunk texts into one result. `semsttsubmitfile` accepts PCM16 WAV.
 - STT queues are bounded FIFO queues.
 If a submit queue is full the newest submit is dropped with a warning; result queue overflow drops the newest result with a warning.